Deirdre Barlow: Storylines

-After this, Deirdre dates Mike Baldwin (Johnny Briggs) and attempts to reconcile with Billy, but soon realises that she and Ken Barlow (William Roache) are better suited.
-In January 1980, she strongly hints to Ken that, if he proposed to her, she would not say no. This scares Ken away as he feels he is too old for her and he has been married twice already.
-A year later, after a further flirtation with Mike, she is reunited with Ken – until Deirdre has a fling with Dirk van der Stek (Lex van Delden), a colleague of Ray's.
+It was at this point Deirdre had started dating Ken Barlow (William Roache) and the two realized they are perfectely suited to each other.
+In January 1980, she strongly hints to Ken that if he proposed to her then she would not say no. This scares Ken away as he feels he is too old for her and he has been married twice already.
+A year later, she and Ken sought a reconciliation; this came under threat when Deirdre has a brief fling with Ray's colleague Dirk van der Stek (Lex van Delden) until she decides to end this liaison.
 After Dirk leaves, she goes out for a meal with Ken and they agree to see more of each other without getting tied down.
 In 1981, more than 24 million viewers watched Deirdre's wedding to Ken Barlow (which generated higher ratings for ITV than the wedding of Prince of Wales to Lady Diana Spencer).
 Ken adopts Ray and Deirdre's daughter, Tracy, and they live with Ken's uncle-in-law Albert Tatlock (Jack Howarth) at Number 1.

-In February 1982, Deirdre suggests they have a baby but Ken firmly dismisses the idea and in May, there are a number of muggings in the area.
+In February 1982, Deirdre suggests they have a baby but Ken firmly dismisses the idea.
+A few months later in May that year, there are a number of muggings in the area.
 Deirdre's suspicions centre on local boy Raymond Attwood (Joe Searby), a member of the youth club where Ken helps out, but Ken refuses to call the police, not wanting to betray Raymond's confidence until he has evidence.
 After The Rovers Return barmaid Betty Turpin (Betty Driver) is mugged, Deirdre goes against Ken's wishes – and Raymond turns out to be the mugger.
-Ken feels Deirdre has betrayed him but, later that month, agrees they should try for a baby.
-The marriage gets into trouble when Deirdre, feeling insecure, has an affair with Mike in late-1982.
-The story runs on into 1983 and is a ratings winner, with the UK's newspapers giving the story much coverage.
+Ken feels Deirdre has turned against him, but nevertheless agrees they should try for a baby.

+In late-1982, however, the marriage gets into a trouble when Deirdre cheats on Ken and has an affair with his rival Mike Baldwin (Johnny Briggs); she previously dated Mike a few years ago and they had a mutual passion for each other before Deirdre decided that Ken suited her better.
+The story runs on into 1983 and ends up becoming a ratings winner, with the UK's newspapers giving the story much coverage.
 The episode in 1983 when she ends her affair with Mike and reconciles with Ken was the highest-rated episode and the news was so big it ended up being announced on the scoreboard during a Manchester United v Arsenal match at Old Trafford, with the words "Ken and Deirdre reunited.
 Ken 1 – Mike 0" leading to cheers from the spectators.